genomic-medicine-sweden/meta-val/docs/usage.md

 #### accession2taxid

-A file containing accession IDs of pathogens and their corresponding taxonomic IDs
+Users need to prepare a file containing accession IDs of pathogens and their corresponding taxonomic IDs

 #### Blastn and/or Blastn database

 Use a custom database or download available [NCBI databases](https://ftp.ncbi.nlm.nih.gov/blast/db/).
 See the [documentation](https://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html).
 To speed up the BLAST process, it is recommended to use the appropriate database.
 For example, for viruses, one could use `ref_viruses_rep_genomes` or `refseq_protein` instead of the `nt` or `nr` database.

-####

 ## Running the pipeline